kingcons/clones/JOURNAL.md

 the PPU_scrolling entry on nesdev before bed and see if I can't fix things some tomorrow.
 Being able to compare internal state from a correct-ish PPU at particular points is a godsend.
 Printf debugging can be great if you know the right place and thing to print. :P

+### More Differential Debugging (07/23)

+I dumped the complete pattern table and name tables from clones and ANESE after 60 frames of rendering mario and compared them.
+They're identical.
+So at least I know the data is getting set correctly.
+The _timing_ could be off but that shouldn't account for the glitches I'm seeing.

+I did a side-by-side diff of the Nametable Address fetched for every tile on every 8th scanline.
+They start at address 0x2002 instead of 0x2000 because the PPUADDR is 2.
+As a consequence, the last two tiles on every scanline of my emulator differ from theirs.
+That being said ... if this is the glitch I'm not sure why.
+It would seem to only effect the rightmost edge of the screen / end of a scanline and I'm seeing way more issues than that.
+Perhaps I should dig deeper.

+Before making a complete log of the attribute table for Clones and ANESE and comparing them, I decided to simply _randomize_ the portion of the attribute table byte we currently had.
+Naturally, this made the palette used for each tile random but didn't actually effect the geometry at all, which is our real issue.
+So, duh, the Attribute Table only governs the palette (i.e. colors) which is not the problem we're seeing.
+The bytes _in_ the pattern table are correct but I must be computing the addresses for them correctly. ...

+Yep, that was it.
+Each tile is represented by 16 bytes in the pattern table, 2 bytes spaced 8 bytes apart for each row of 8 pixels.
+My stupid ass was jumping to the right tile but then never switching rows based on which scanline we were on.
+So I always used the pixel data for the first row in a tile.
+Everything hurts inside and yet I'm still so happy I found the damn bug.
+And simultaneously kind of embarrassed?
+Like "look at my amazing NES emulator in lisp that only renders backgrounds which only took me a month to find this bug where I forgot to add an offset somewhere".
+T_T

+That said, this is a win.
+And I honestly think the part of my PPU code that is most valuable is the stupid equations and comments for computing the index/byte to grab from the nametable, attribute table, pattern table, palette, etc. I'm not the first person to write this up but all the explanations I've seen don't refer to it in terms of "for pixel x,y" which seems so obviously the right place to start. *sigh*

+Okay, time to go home and have a beer.